github-education-resources/graduation/README.md

 ![Graduation Mona](assets/card-min.png)

 This repository contains the [yearbook](https://education.github.com/graduation/yearbook) of the **$ git remote < graduation >** event.
 By issuing a pull request to this repository, you can request to be added to the Class of 2020.

-Join the event and receive GitHub swag in the comfort of your home!

 ## Privacy Notice 👀